tra-ins/tra-ins/README.md

 - 👀 I’m interested in things
 - 🌱 I’m currently learning HTML/CSS
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: https://btrains.carrd.co/
+- 📫 How to reach me: bro idk